Ronit050/OSS_24BSA10129/README.md

 5. Script5.sh

-This script asks the user some questions, creates a statement on open-source philosophy based on the responses, and stores the statement in a text file.
+This script asks the user some questions, creates a statement on open-source philosophy based on the responses and stores the statement in a text file.